Traditional Persuasion Is Saturated. Now What?

 A Different Way of Looking at the Electorate

 Persuasion is a necessary tool.
 It is not a complete strategy.
-The question is what you are missing while you are persuading.
+The real question is what you are missing while you are persuading.